This page provides links to:

 - Global reports on the prevalence and perpetration of violence against women and children

-- Sources of Australian family violence data
+- Australian family violence data sources

 For data from specific countries, you can search the Clearinghouse library using the quick topic search for Statistics, then refine your search using Places (on left-hand menu) to find relevant publications.